 Return on Equity (ttm): -9.50% Forward P/E: -153.80

 Canopy Growth stock is up more than 63 percent so far this year and almost 100 percent over the last 12 months.
+This strong upwards trend makes CGC one of the stocks to watch.
 However, it faces strong resistance at the $50 to $57 range, which it was unable to break on various occasions.
 The next key support area can be found at $25.
 Until February of this year, CGC has been on a clear uptrend since August 2015, consistently forming higher highs and higher lows.

 As of now, the price is about to potentially make a double top and could hence experience rejection to the downside before continuing the trend.
 A look at the Relative Strength Index (RSI) on higher time frames confirms that the price is losing strength and might be due for further downward corrections.